A compact redesign

 - Not enough new features to justify upgrading

 NVIDIA has updated its Shield TV lineup at long last, giving us a completely redesigned standard model while preserving the sleek console design for the Pro model.
-Both ship with a redesigned controller that's both easier to use and harder to lose, and
+Both ship with a redesigned controller that's both easier to use and harder to lose.

 Choosing between the two will depend on your living room setup, whether the Shield TV Pro's enhanced gaming and Plex services are worth the extra money, and arguably, most importantly: whether you already own a Shield TV.

 NVIDIA Shield vs. Pro: What's the difference?

 It used to be a pretty easy choice whether you wanted to go with the NVIDIA Shield vs. Pro.
 While you had to look to the internal specs to spot the differences between the two, the Pro model offered a substantial storage upgrade that justified the extra cost.

-This time around, NVIDIA has made things much more clear with a radically redesigned Shield TV that offers a spec bump over the older models in a svelte and streamlined tube that's designed to take up barely any space behind your TV.
+This time around, NVIDIA has made things much more straightforward with a radically redesigned Shield TV that offers a spec bump over the older models in a svelte and streamlined tube that's designed to take up barely any space behind your TV.
 It's not a stick or dongle, either, so it should comfortably fit between any TV shelf and wall.
 We think the Shield TV is the more interesting device that will appeal to more casual users who just want to plug something into their TV and get to streaming.

 Meanwhile, the Pro model has maintained the same edgy look as previous Shield TV models.
-It can be configured as a SmartThings hub for controlling smart home devices, and there are two USB ports for connecting external storage, keyboards, or an OTA antenna.
+You can configure it as a SmartThings hub for controlling smart home devices, and there are two USB ports for connecting external storage, keyboards, or an OTA antenna.
 It also offers NVIDIA's full suite of gaming services and features along with 16GB of internal storage and a spec bump up to 3GB of RAM.
-This option is designed for the more hardcore tech enthusiasts who love to tinker and accessorize their gadgets.
+This option is designed for the more hardcore tech enthusiasts who love to tinker with and accessorize their gadgets.